bee-byte/bee-byte/README.md

-### Hi there 👋
+### Hi there I'm Brittney Bowers👋

+I'm a UI developer || Web Designer:

 <!--
 **bee-byte/bee-byte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently specializing in UI Development and Web designing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Wordpress and platforms to create web designs .
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to grow myself and others.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Adobe Photoshop and Adobe XD .
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://brittney-bowers-portfolio.netlify.app/
-- 😄 Pronouns: ...
+- 😄 Goals : Senior Wordpress Developer & Wed Designer
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Positive Spirit
--->